Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 I do not expect the first draft to be perfect.

-I expect it to reveal what still needs to be constrained.
+I expect it to reveal what still needs to be adjusted.

 ---

-## 25. Final Thought
+# Final Thought

 The AI writes the script.